mudthomas/playlist_maker/README.md

 * At this time, Pylast has not implemented the last.fm API way of fetching more than 1000 top artist.
 As a workaround this code includes an extension of the pylast.User class, where this is implemented.
 A pull request might be sent to Pylast.

 ## The future
+* Change the hardcoded Sleep times into an adaptive sleep from 429-errors.
 * Add sanity checks. e.g. for values of scrobble target.
 * I have noticed a lot of bands with names in non-latin scrips failing.
 I should look over my slapped-together filters (and alt-names) so they don't fail these without reason.
 * Save more runtime information to save on calls.
 For example, what startpage to use for lastfm API, how many days since last lastfm pull (for reusing data, especially for opponent scrobbles)